FidelityInternational/cicimages-tools/exercises/IaC/ansible/writing_playbooks/README.md

 The last line of output came from the courseware installed on your machine and gives us the ID we need to start the container up and run our tests again.
 ```
-[ OK ] FINISHED - start container with: cic start lvlup/ci_course:xxxxxxxxxxxxxxxx
+[ OK ] FINISHED - start container with: cic start cic_container-xxxxxxxxxxxxxxxx
 ```

-Using the actual ID that came out on your console, cic start the container that was created, this time we'll also make the webserver port 80 available locally as port 8080, run: `cic start lvlup/ci_course:xxxxxxxxxxxxxxxx --map-port 8080:80`
+Using the actual ID that came out on your console, cic start the container that was created, this time we'll also make the webserver port 80 available locally as port 8080, run: `cic start cic_container-xxxxxxxxxxxxxxxx --map-port 8080:80`